moebrowne/multi-ssh-key-manager/README.md

 # Multi SSH Key Manager

-This tool intends to simplify creation, storage, removal and instillation of per user per domain SSH keys
+This tool intends to simplify creation, storage, removal and instillation of per user per domain SSH keys.

-## Usage

-The SSH Key Manager is called in the following way

-    ./ssh-manager.sh {ACTION} username@domain

-## Create Action
+## Create

 Create a new key or replace an existing one.